JoonatanNiinimaa/JoonatanNiinimaa/README.md

 ### Product Design and Impementation

-For this project course we could choose what to make, so we chose to do 2D game made with Unity.
+For this project course, we had the freedom to choose our topic, and we decided to create a 2D roguelike game using Unity.
-The game is meant to be 2D roguelike game with procedurally generated levels with random weapons and hats for player to pickup.
+The game features procedurally generated levels, offering a unique experience each time.
+Players can collect random weapons and hats to aid them in battling enemies.
 ![game1](https://github.com/user-attachments/assets/ac950ee4-5e49-4bf9-946f-3c55407f40c3)